fl101/awardfares-blog/_posts/2023-07-08-awardfares-vs-cowtool.md

 ### 1. User Interface: AwardFares has a modern UI and beautiful charts {#user-interface}

-With a visually appealing and easy-to-understand interface, AwardFares is accessible to both beginners and experienced travellers.
+With a visually appealing and easy-to-understand interface, AwardFares is accessible to both beginners and experienced travelers.
 The platform is easy to navigate and simplifies the task of finding the best award flight deals.
 Users can set notifications for particular routes and airlines, and the system automatically alerts them when a good deal pops up.

 Search results on AwardFares are presented in stunning timeline and map views, with color-coded availability indicators and easy-to-read tables.
 This simplification makes it easy for users to assess award seat availability and make informed decisions quickly.